Airline Baggage Fees Compared: The Hidden Cost That Changes Your Ticket Price

 British Airways (BA) Hand Baggage Only fare from Heathrow: £89.
 Add 23kg checked bag: £45.
 All-in: £134.

 The Ryanair fare, which appeared the cheapest at headline level, is the most expensive once baggage is included.
 Vueling's bundled fare is both cheaper and simpler.
-This pattern — budget carrier with aggressive add-ons costing more than a full-service carrier with inclusive fare — repeats across dozens of European routes.
+This pattern — flight comparison sites with aggressive add-ons costing more than a full-service carrier with inclusive fare — repeats across dozens of European routes.

 Long-Haul Baggage Fees